-And then, as Juan's final letter fades into silence, the vision deepens.
+As Juan's final letter fades into silence, the vision begins to shift.

-What was once spoken now unfolded through images and symbols, as if the truth itself demanded to be seen as well as heard.
-This is no golden throne of conquest.
-Through Juan's eyes, power is redefined--not as domination but as dignity, presence, and clarity.
-What unfolds is not fantasy but a re-centering of what holiness might look like when stripped of empire.
+What was once spoken in words now takes form in images and symbols- as if truth itself must be seen to be fully understood.

+But this is not the throne room of empire.
+There is no gold for glory, no crown for conquest.
+Through Juan's eyes, power is reimagined: not as control, but as presence -not as force, but as dignity and clarity.

+What unfolds is not a fantasy, but a return to what holiness looks like when all the layers of domination are stripped away.